tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 Before you run off to update all the URLs in all your templates with relative URLs, we need to restructure and refactor our templates by using inheritance to remove repetition.

 T> ### URLs and Multiple Django Apps
 T> This book focuses on the development on a single Django app, Rango.
 However, you may find yourself working on a Django project with multiple apps being used at once.
 This means that you could literally have hundreds of potential URLs with which you may need to reference.
-This scenario begs the question *how can we organise these URLs?* Two apps may have a view of the same name, meaning a potential conflict would exist.
+This scenario begs the question: *how can we organise these URLs?* Two apps may have a view of the same name, meaning a potential conflict would exist.
 T>
-T> [Django provides the ability to *namespace* URL configuration modules](https://docs.djangoproject.com/en/2.0/topics/http/urls/#url-namespaces) (e.g. `urls.py`) for each individual app that you employ in your project.
-Simply adding an `app_name` variable to your app's `urls.py` module is enough.
+T> [Django provides the ability to *namespace* URL configuration modules](https://docs.djangoproject.com/en/2.0/topics/http/urls/#url-namespaces) for each individual app that you employ in your project.
+As we did earlier in the book, simply adding an `app_name` variable to your app's `urls.py` module is enough.
 The example below specifies the namespace for the Rango app to be `rango`.
 T>
 T> {lang="python",linenos=off}
 T> 	from django.conf.urls import url
 T> 	from rango import views
 T>
 T> 	app_name = 'rango'
+T>
 T> 	urlpatterns = [
 T> 	    path('', views.index, name='index'),
 T> 	    path('about/', views.about, name='about'),